-SCCCS anticipates that our education model will attract many students from all sectors of society.
-To create a school community that reflects the diversity of the general population residing within the Ocean View School District, SCCCS will strive to recruit students from a range of cultural, linguistic, and socioeconomic backgrounds.
+SCCCS II anticipates that our education model will attract many students from all sectors of society.
+To create a school community that reflects the diversity of the general population residing within Orange County, SCCCS II will strive to recruit students from a range of racial, ethnic, cultural, linguistic (including ELs and RFEPs), ability, and socioeconomic diverse backgrounds.
 Our program will bring a sense of validation and encouragement to families from diverse and multicultural backgrounds seeking a unique educational experience.
 This mindset will assist us in our overall recruiting efforts.
-SCCCS is committed to designing measurable approaches to underscore our dedication in establishing a diverse student body.
-SCCCS will maintain an accurate accounting of the ethnic and racial balance of students enrolled in the school and will use this information to determine where additional outreach efforts are needed.
+SCCCS II is committed to designing measurable approaches to underscore our dedication in establishing a diverse student body.
+SCCCS II will maintain an accurate accounting of the balance of racial and ethnic students, students with disabilities, ELs and RFEPs, and SED students enrolled in the school and will use this information to determine where additional outreach efforts are needed.

-SCCCS shall not discriminate on the basis of the characteristics listed in Education Code Section 220 (actual or perceived disability, gender, gender expression, gender identity, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics).
+SCCCS II shall not discriminate on the basis of the characteristics listed in Education Code Section 220 (actual or perceived disability, gender, gender expression, gender identity, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics).

-Our recruiting plan includes ongoing community outreach in English and Spanish that explains how SCCCS will provide an educational alternative for any interested families in Huntington Beach.
-We are committed to serving any child who wishes to attend SCCCS and our recruitment efforts will include Latino, English Learner, and socioeconomically disadvantaged populations.
+Our recruiting plan includes ongoing community outreach in English and Spanish that explains how SCCCS II will provide an educational alternative for any interested families in Orange County.
+In order to recruit students who are ELs, all materials will be developed in English and Spanish as well as other languages as the need arises.
+In order to recruit students who are racially, ethnically, linguistically (including ELs and RFEPs), ability, and socioeconomically diverse, recruitment activities will focus on groups and gatherings.
+We are committed to serving any child who wishes to attend SCCCS II and our recruitment efforts will include Latino, Asian, Latinx, Black or African-American, and other multi-racial communities, English Learner, and socioeconomically disadvantaged populations.